 Place a credit freeze on your files

-A credit freeze also stops many legitimate businesses from accessing your credit, so you may need to temporarily lift your credit freeze before doing the following:
+A credit freeze also stops businesses from checking your credit, so you may need to temporarily lift your credit freeze before:

 - Applying for any type of loan, mortgage, or credit card